All programs through School of Nursing now available online

 About Loyola University New Orleans School of Nursing

-Loyola University New Orleans School of Nursing offers online degrees for RN-to-BSN, MSN, BSN-to-DNP, and MSN-to-DNP, as well as an option for students with non-nursing bachelor’s degrees to pursue an MSN through the two-course BLEND program.
-Career concentrations include Health Care Systems Management, Family Nurse Practitioner, Nurse Educator, Nurse Practitioner, and Executive Leader.
+Loyola University New Orleans School of Nursing offers online degrees for RN-to-BSN, MSN, BSN-to-DNP, and MSN-to-DNP, as well as an option for students with non-nursing bachelor’s degrees to pursue an MSN through the two-course Bridge program.
+Career concentrations include Nursing Leadership (formerly known as Health Care Systems Management), Family Nurse Practitioner, Nurse Educator, Nurse Practitioner, and Executive Leader.
 Based on Jesuit values, Loyola’s nursing program educates professional nurses to lead change and translate science into practice in a dynamic global health care environment.
 Loyola’s School of Nursing is consistently ranked by both U.S. News and World Report as one of the premier nursing schools in the country.